helcomsecretariat/SOM/docs/guide/interpreting-the-results.md

 The results are saved to the excel file specified in `config.toml`.
-The plots contain svisualizations of these results for an easier analysis.
+The plots contain visualizations of these results for an easier analysis.

 #### `sheet:PressureMean`